PeterHorniak/merry-vizzy/README.md

 ### MyEntertainment_20170403.pbix
 This report visualises my readings up to April 2017.
 I look at overall trends, where the books are set, and when they are published.

+### MyEntertainment_20171023.pbix
+This report looks at the proportions of media types over time, and compares the publication of books to when they were set.

 ### Things to try out
 - Using a JSON theme file
 - Using the buttons feature